-When there is a heat wave, there is an increase in vehicle breakdowns.
-Hot summers mean battery failures, air conditioning repairs, tire replacements, and an increased need for emergency roadside assistance.
+When there’s a heat wave, more vehicle breakdowns tend to happen.
+Hot summers mean battery failures, air conditioning repairs, tire replacements and a higher demand for emergency roadside assistance.
+So, proper summer vehicle maintenance is key to avoiding these heat-related issues.

 But why does heat cause so many problems for your car?
-Heat interferes with your car’s ability to operate.
+Well, for starters, heat interferes with your car’s ability to operate.
 Fluids evaporate, circulation is diminished, and pretty much everything has to work a little harder.
+Here’s what to know about proper car maintenance in the summertime, and what steps you can take as a precautionary measure with AAA Ohio.

 Changes in temperature can affect tire pressure, which can cause uneven wear and shorten the life of a tire.
 Driving on underinflated tires can cause tires to overheat and increase the likelihood of a blowout.
 This problem becomes even more of a concern when road temperatures are extremely high.